SAP/jenkins-library/documentation/docs/guidedtour.md

    }
    ```

-   The `mtaBuild` step calls a build tool to build a multitarget application.
-The tool consumes an multitarget application descriptor that contains the metadata of all entities which comprise an application or are used by one during deployment or runtime, and the dependencies between them.
-For more information about multitarget applications, see [sap.com][sap].
+   The `mtaBuild` step calls a build tool to build a multitarget application (MTA).
+The tool consumes an MTA descriptor that contains the metadata of all entities which comprise an application or are used by one during deployment or runtime, and the dependencies between them.
+For more information about MTAs, see [sap.com][sap].

-1. Create the multitarget application descriptor file with the name `mta.yaml` in the root level of the repository.
+1. Create the MTA descriptor file with the name `mta.yaml` in the root level of the repository.
 Insert the following code:

    ```
    _schema-version: 2.1.0